ptifur/react-my-website/README.md

 ## Practice project

-All right here is my first project in React.
+All right here is my first project in React

 It doesn't really do much but still it's the first step!

-I figured out the basic file srtucture.
-Learned how to import images.
+- I figured out the basic file srtucture

+- Learned how to import images

-How to build the project and deploy it.
-And how to use Netlify CLI as well.
+- How to `build` the project and deploy it

-`rel="noopener noreferrer`
+- Learned to add `rel="noopener noreferrer` with the `target="_blank"` links

 ### Todo

+- Add comic bubble thing

-- Media query
+- Try paperclip

+- Image on transparent background